ericwq/gskills/docs/response.md

 ### Handle request

-When `operateHeaders()` create the stream from the `MetaHeadersFrame`.
-One important step is to decode request header from header frame.
+When `operateHeaders()` creates stream for the request, one important step is to decode request header from header frame.

 Here is the request header example: